 # is manipulated like a standard Python dictionary.

-data[key] = "Hello, world!"
+= "Hello, world!"

-data.sync() # Write out changes to the dictionary
+data[key] # Write out changes to the dictionary

 del data[key]

-data.close() # Close and clean up, sync'ing only if necessary
+# Close and clean up, sync'ing only if necessary data.close()

-This provides the simplest kind of database, without any query language or notion of whether previous state did or did not exist.
-Both of those are services you’d have to layer on top of the shelve object if you wanted them.
+notion of whether previous state did or did not exist.
+Both of those are

 import gitshelve

-data = gitshelve.open(repository = '/tmp/data.git')
+= gitshelve.open(repository = '/tmp/data.git')

-data[key] = "Hello, world!"
+= "Hello, world!"

-Data.Sync() # Repository is created if it doesn't exist
+data[key] # Repository is created if it doesn't exist

 del data[key]